BadrChoubai/docker-kubernetes-notes/Kubernetes/TOOLS.md

 ## Installing `kubectl`

-Direction for installing and setting up `kubectl` for Linux can be found here:
+Directions for installing and setting up `kubectl` for Linux can be found here:
 [https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).

 Alternatively, you may use Snap or Homebrew to install the package as well: